ccapdev1920T2/s12g7/README.md

   ![Manage reservations](/readme_imgs/my-reservations.jpg)

 * Students may view the terms and conditions of Pahiram Services.
+They are also constantly reminded of the service's terms when making a reservation.

   ![Terms](/readme_imgs/terms.jpg)